victorandre957/ide-experimentador/wiki.md

 - Story Points: [ 1,  2,  3,  5,  8,  13]
 - Description: The user should be able to select a plan for deletion.
 - Business Rules: The user must be authenticated on the platform

+### Activate an existing, inactive, plan

+- Responsible: [Responsible name]
+- Story Points: [ 1,  2,  3,  5,  8,  13]
+- Description: The user should be able to view and select an inactive plan, to activate it.
+- Business Rules: The user, once authenticated, must select an existing inactive plan, and opt to activate it.

+### Deactivate an existing, active, plan

+- Responsible: [Responsible name]
+- Story Points: [ 1,  2,  3,  5,  8,  13]
+- Description: The user should be able to view and select an active plan, to deactivate it.
+- Business Rules: The user, once authenticated, must select an existing active plan, and opt to deactivate it.

 ### Other feature